Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 -----

-This tutorial describes how to submit a job for the SETAP service to obtain one or more S1-ETAD products.
+This tutorial describes how to submit a processing job for the SETAP service to obtain one or more S1-ETAD products.

-The tutorial is addressed to users already familiar with Geo-hazards thematic Exploitation Platform (GEP) processing, and gives some hints and recommendation for the best service usage experience.
+The tutorial is addressed to users already familiar with Geohazards thematic Exploitation Platform (GEP), and gives some hints and recommendation for the best service usage experience.

 The main user actions are the following: